-Tuition is available 1:1 at The Harp Surgery in Hove (UK), or else remotely by Skype.
+Tuition is available in person at The Harp Surgery in Hove (UK), or remotely by Skype.
 I’m afraid I don’t travel to you, other than through cyberspace.
-Email an outline of what you’d like to achieve and I will contact you to arrange your first¬†session¬†(rates below).¬† Every student is provided with¬†thier own Drop Box folder (online information space), where tabs, MP3s and exercises are stored for easy reference at home.
+Email an outline of what you’d like to achieve and I will contact you to arrange your first session.
+Every student receives their own Drop Box folder, where tabs, mp3s and exercises are stored for easy reference at home.
 For a schedule of current lesson dates click here.

-Occasionally harmonica lessons are treated casually, with no-shows and last minute cancellations.
+Sometimes harmonica lessons are treated casually, with no-shows and last minute cancellations.
 This leaves me staring at my tea cup, having turned down other lessons, postponed personal appointments and sub-contracted the dog’s walk.
 Cancellations must be made 48 hours in advance.
-Failure to do so, or a no-show, will incur the full lesson fee.
+Failure to do so, or a no-show, will incur the full lesson cost.

 Your first session

-Your first session will involve a few minutes of ‘diagnostic’ work.
-We¬†then map out key areas for your musical development and pick tunes and exercises to get you there.
-You will be given breathing and skill-building exercises to practice between lessons and some homework… so you will need time and space at home (or work) where you can practise without interruption.
+Your first session will involve a few minutes of diagnostic work.
+We then map out key areas for development, picking tunes and exercises to get you there.
+You will be given breathing and skill-building exercises to practice between lessons and some homework.
+You will need time and space at home (or work) where you can practise without interruption.

-There are a number of basic skills and techniques to master before progressing to intermediate and advanced levels, such as¬†single note playing, tone building, scales, trills, octaves, bends and tonguing.
-If you already have these skills, we can look¬†into tongue blocking, positional playing, overbending and different musical styles (blues, jazz, country, cajun, celtic, latin).
+There are a number of core skills necessary to progress from beginner to intermediate and advanced levels.
+These include chugging, single notes, tone, scales, trills, hand effects, intervals, bends, tongue blocking and overblows.
+If you already have these skills, we can look into positional playing and musical styles.
 We can also build your performance portfolio with tougher pieces and dip into blues technique on the Chromatic harmonica.

-Richard Taylor is a member of, and local representative for, the National Harmonica League (NHL), HTAB accredited and CRB certified.
-In 1999 he was awarded the title UK National Harmonica Champion.
+I am a member of, and local representative for, the National Harmonica League (NHL), HTAB accredited and CRB/DBS certified.
+In 1999 I was awarded UK National Harmonica Champion.
 I am Managing Director of Harp Academy, which provides harmonica lessons in Sussex Primary Schools, and Co-Producer of Brighton’s annual harmonica festival Harpin’ By The Sea.
-As a member of the Musicians Union, he also has third party insurance and legal representation.
+As a member of the Musicians Union, I have third party insurance and legal representation.
 I am also first aid trained.
-I have been playing and performing the diatonic harmonica since the 1970’s, organising workshops, charity events, blues jams and performances at many major live venues.
+I have been playing and performing the diatonic harmonica since the 1970’s, organising workshops, charity events, blues jams and performances at countless live venues.

 Which is the diatonic harmonica?

 It’s the short 10 hole harmonica.
-Sometimes referred to as the ‘blues harp’, it comes in a variety of brands including Hohner, Lee Oskar, Hering, Huang, Seydel S√∂hne, Bushman and Suzuki.
+Sometimes referred to as the ‘blues harp’, it comes in a variety of brands including Hohner, Lee Oskar, Hering, Huang, Seydel Söhne, Bushman and Suzuki.

 Do you teach Chromatic harmonica?

-Apart from the third position blues theory for the diatonic and chromatic note layouts, no we don’t teach practical Chromatic (slide or push button) harmonica.
-But we can refer you to specialists who do.
+Apart from the third position blues theory for the diatonic and chromatic note layouts, no, I don’t teach Chromatic (slide or push button) harmonica.
+But I can refer you to a specialist who does.

 What do I need to bring?

 A diatonic harmonica in the key of C, a note book and pen, any tutorial manuals you may have been using, your ears and a sense of adventure.
-PLus your lesson fee!
+Plus your lesson fee paid in advance.